apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 ```

 Just like when we manually wrote out the Ajax call, when the form is submitted the default behavior will be prevented and a JavaScript response will be sent to the create action in the todos controller.
-It will then go to app/views/todos/create.js.erb, just as it did before.
+The controller will then send us to app/views/todos/create.js.erb, just as it did before.
 We will leave the rest of our code as is, and we are done with our refactoring!

 ### Bonus